jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

  * Whether controls are included or not
  * Whether to include low preservation samples or not
  * Which low preservation samples filtering list to use (see Cumulative Percentage Decay notebook above for explanation)
- * Either minimum support value of 7 (genus) or 4 (species) [the value in the commands are multipliers of 0.01, the default MALT min support value set above]
+ * Either minimum support value of 7 (genus) or 4 (species) [the value in the commands are multipliers of 0.01, the default MALT min. support value set above]

 ```bash
 i=7